Oxidative Phosphorylation – Respiration Ep 3

 ½O2 + H+ + e H2O

 So it’s actually not until the very final stage of aerobic respiration that oxygen is used.
 Oxygen is said to be the final electron acceptor.
-Without oxygen, the electron transport chain would grind to a halt and oxidative phosphorylation would not be able to happen.
-This would mean that oxidised NAD and oxidised FAD would not be not regenerated, and consequently the earlier stages of aerobic respiration would also grind to a halt as there would be no NAD or FAD to accept hydrogen and oxidise the carbon-containing compounds.
+This is probably one of the biggest key phrases in the whole of A-level biology.
+Without oxygen, the electron transport chain would grind to a halt because the final electron carrier protein would have nowhere to pass its electron, meaning it cannot accept another electron from the previous protein.
+Ultimately this means that reduced NAD and reduced FAD would not be able to pass electrons to the electron transport chain, and oxidised NAD and oxidised FAD would not be not regenerated.
+Consequently the earlier stages of aerobic respiration would also grind to a halt as there would be no NAD or FAD to accept hydrogen and oxidise the carbon-containing compounds.
 This is how metabolic poisons which target the electron transport chain prevent the cell from producing enough ATP to function.
-There is a way to allow glycolysis to continue for short amounts of time, and that is to start carrying out anaerobic respiration which we will look at in the next article.
+There is a way to allow glycolysis to continue for short amounts of time, and that is to start carrying out anaerobic respiration, which we will look at in the next article.

 How much ATP is produced from one molecule of glucose in aerobic respiration?

-This is a question which has different answers depending on which A-Level biology exam board you are studying!
+This is a question which has different answers depending on what you read, but let’s look at an estimation.

 Summary